Nikhil-Sharma-CS/Nikhil-Sharma-CS/README.md

 # 💫 About Me:
 Hi!
-I'm Nikhil Sharma,<br><br>A passionate Backend Developer from India.<br><br>I graduated in Computer Science and Engineering from SS College of Engineering in 2021.<br><br>I am currently learning Full Stack Development from Geekster since November 2022.<br><br>I've been using Java Spring Boot for Backend development.
+I'm Nikhil Sharma,<br><br>A passionate Backend Developer from India.<br><br>I graduated in Computer Science and Engineering from SS College of Engineering in 2021.<br><br>I am currently learning Full Stack Development from Geekster since November 2022.<br><br>I've been using Java Spring Boot for Backend development.<br><br>I also have basic knowledge of Html, Css and Javascript.

 ## 🌐 Socials: